Xihe County

 Xihe County (西和县 (Xīhé Xiàn)) is a county under the administration of the prefecture-level city of Longnan, in the southeast of Gansu Province of China.
 The postal code is 742500.
 The county seat is located in the town of Hanyuan (汉源镇).

+In 2014 the population was 432,400.

+History

+Archeological finds from the Yangshao culture have been found in Xihe.
+During the Qin state era, the area was used to raise horses.
+During the Sui dynasty the county of Changdao was established in present-day Xihe During the Northern Song dynasty the name was changed to Minzhou.
+After the Song and Jin dynasty signed a peace treaty, the name was changed to Hezhou, since Min was also the name of the Jin emperor.
+To avoid confusion with He County in Anhui, the name later was changed to Xihe.

 Administrative divisions

 Xihe County is divided to 16 towns and 4 townships.